 - Premium and luxury car rentals

-- Frequent flyer credits or tickets
+- Frequent flyer credits

 - Incremental airline ticket costs to obtain frequent flyer benefits

 - Non-Dartmouth activities or personal time off taken before, during or after a business trip